DIY Foam Mattress: How to Make Your Own Mattress and Sleep like a Dream!

 We’re going to substitute a water based glue with the rubber cement, since applying a water based adhesive requires specialized equipment and takes some skill and practice to either spray on or roll on.

 1. Start with a layer of inexpensive polyurethane foam that is about 6” thick.
+If the foam supplier asks you what ILD you want, tell him 32-36 for the base.
 This is the foundation or base layer of literally every kind of foam mattress.
 It really doesn’t matter where it comes from, but it needs to be firm.

 2. For the middle layer, called a transition layer, you’ll need something a little less firm, a layer of specialized foam like a firmer memory foam or high density latex that is not too soft.
 You don’t want to be bottoming into the firmer, underlying support layers that are important in distributing weight laterally, or sideways, and won’t develop buckets or indentations.